jatin1201/setu-infra/Terraform-setu/README.md

+Our Goal is to setup backend & frontend infrastructure which is highly scalable in nature as well resiliant too also following the industry recommended security standards

-Lets follow the below steps to execute the code
+Lets follow the below steps to execute the code to deploy Infrastructure

 Prerequisites
 - AWS Account